-Breakfast is served from 7am to 11.30am; lunch from noon to 2.30pm; and dinner from 7.30pm to 10pm.
-The wine cellar is open from 9am to 1am, and the bar from noon til 6pm.
-La Paillote is open from mid-June to mid-September.
+Breakfast is served from 7.30am to 10am; lunch from noon to 2.30pm; and dinner from 7.30pm to 10pm.
+The bar is open from 9am til midnight.
+La Paillote is open for lunch from mid-June to mid-September.

 Order pastas, fresh fish, local tarts and desserts to your room anytime between 11.30am and 10pm, daily: between 10pm and 7am, the hotel offers a reduced menu.